ethereum/devp2p/discv5/discv5-wire.md

 ![handshake packet layout](./img/handshake-packet-layout.png)

-## Protocol Messages
+## Messages

-This section lists all defined messages which can be sent and received.
-The hexadecimal value in parentheses is the `message-type`.
+Messages are the payloads of packets.
+A message is identified by its `message-type` and contain `message-data` specific to each type.

+There are three classes of messages:

+- *Request* messages are sent as a [message packet] or [handshake message packet].
+- *Responses* are the answers to requests, and are sent using a [session message packet].
+- *Notifications* do not require a response, They are also sent as a [session message packet].

-The first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
+For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value is assigned by the requester.
 The recipient of a message must mirror the value in the `request-id` element of the response.
 The selection of appropriate values for request IDs is left to the implementation.

+All defined protocol messages are listed below.
+The hexadecimal value in parentheses is the `message-type`.

 ### PING Request (0x01)